MicrosoftDocs/defender-docs/defender-xdr/virus-initiative-criteria.md

 The Microsoft Virus Initiative (MVI) helps organizations improve the security solutions our customers rely on to keep them safe.
 We provide tools, resources, and knowledge to support better-together experiences with great performance, reliability, and compatibility.

+Microsoft collaborates with MVI partners to define and follow Safe Deployment Practices (SDP) to support the safety and resiliency of our mutual customers.
+In addition, Microsoft engages MVI partners in the development of new platform capabilities to create highly available security solutions building on the foundational security features in Windows 11.

 ## Become a member

 You can request membership if you're a representative of an organization that develops antimalware technology.
 Not all applicants are accepted into the program.